 What’s going on in the making of the new Outlander TV series from Starz?
-What’s the buzz?
+What’s the history of it, as seen through articles in the media?

 Here is a (non-comprehensive!) look at the history and happenings of the STARZ OUTLANDER TV series, chosen mostly by my Webmistress, which features interesting highlights that you might have missed…